-Young women who attend schools in Franklin County and will be entering grades 8, 9, or 10 in autumn 2019 are eligible to apply.
+Young women who attend schools in Franklin County and will be entering grades 8, 9, or 10 in autumn 2020 are encouraged to apply.
 Students from Columbus City Schools or Metro Early College High School are especially encouraged to apply and are given first preference for camp slots.

 The camp is free, though participants are required to attend all five days.